 ROP gadgets removal

 As exposed in Is Less Really More?
-Why Reducing Code Reuse Gadget Counts via Software Debloating Doesn’t Necessarily Lead to Better Security by Michael D. Brown and Santosh Pande, removing ROP gadgets isn’t really a good metric to measure ROP resistance, if at all.
+Why Reducing Code Reuse Gadget Counts via Software Debloating Doesn’t Necessarily Lead to Better Security (2019) by Michael D. Brown and Santosh Pande, removing ROP gadgets isn’t really a good metric to measure ROP resistance, if at all.
+The is corroborated by ROP Gadget Prevalence and Survival under Compiler-based Binary Diversification Schemes (2016):

 Nonetheless, Theo de Raadt said the following in 2017, about RETGUARD: